Markets 2021: Stocks soar, IPOs explode, crypto goes wild - NewsBreak

 BATTERY POWERS

-Electric vehicle sales nearly doubled worldwide as automakers rolled out new models.
+Electric vehicle sales nearly doubled in the U.S. and worldwide as automakers rolled out new models.
 Many consumers bought EVs to avoid burning oil, but others went for the quick acceleration and crisp handling.
-Shares of Tesla, the world’s EV leader, jumped were up than 40% as of Dec.
+Shares of Tesla, the world’s EV leader, jumped more than 40% as of Dec.
 22. The industry’s old guard revved up its commitment to EVs — for example, General Motors plans a GMC Hummer EV.
-Although EVs will only be 5.8% of global new-vehicle sales this year, that figure could grow close to 15% in 2025, says research firm LMC Automotive.
+Although EVs will only be 5.8% of global new vehicle sales this year, that figure could grow close to 15% in 2025, says research firm LMC Automotive.

 GOT CHIPS?